benbucksch/jscollection/README.md

 To listen to collection changes, you need to implement this interface.

 ##### `added(item, list)`
-  * Called after an item has been added to the list.
+  * Called after an item has been added to the collection.
   * @param item {`Object`} the removed item
   * @param coll {`Collection`} the observed list. convenience only.

 ##### `removed(item, coll)`
-  * Called after an item has been removed from the list
+  * Called after an item has been removed from the collection.
+  * @param item {`Object`} the removed item
+  * @param coll {`Collection`} the observed list. convenience only.
   * TODO should clear() call removed() for each item?
 Currently: yes.
-  * Alternative: separate cleared()
+Alternative: separate cleared()
-  * @param item {`Object`} the removed item
-  * @param coll {`Collection`} the observed list. convenience only.

 Concrete collections